 Former Allkem Chairman Martin Rowley Joins Atlas Lithium as Lead Strategic Advisor

-Boca Raton, September 26, 2023 - Atlas Lithium Corp.
-(NASDAQ: ATLX) ("Atlas Lithium" or "Company") is pleased to announce the appointment of Mr. Martin Rowley as the Company's Lead Strategic Advisor.
+BOCA RATON, Fla., Sept 26, 2023 - (ACN Newswire) - Atlas Lithium Corporation (NASDAQ: ATLX) ("Atlas Lithium" or "Company") is pleased to announce the appointment of Mr. Martin Rowley as the Company's Lead Strategic Advisor.
 Mr. Rowley is a pioneer of the modern lithium industry and has over 40 years of experience as a founder, financier, and highly successful mining entrepreneur.
 In fact, Mr. Rowley has earned the rare distinction of starting and growing two prominent multi-billion-dollar companies, one in lithium and the other in copper.

 Martin Rowley commented, "Atlas Lithium appealed to me as a company focused on strong execution rather than marketing hype.
 Under Marc's leadership, the company has put together a first-class team and a high-potential asset portfolio.
 I look forward to contributing my experience and insights to assist growing Atlas Lithium into a leading resource company."